CT-Clark/Tragedy-of-the-Commons/README.md

 ### Known Bugs/Possible Changes

 A limit has been applied on breeding in order to reduce mass overpopulation reducing the food source to 0 - rather than climate change.
 There is an artificial amount of food the agents must see in the world in order to feel comfortable breeding, but this may be too heavy-handed.
 Alternatively, unrestricted breeding that does not lead to overpopulation crushing the food supply results in poor performance on our hardware.
 Both of these issues are likely solvable, but perhaps outside of the scope of the assignment.

+Although eventually discarded in the implementation the idea of pollution being more difficult to remove than to add would make the simulation more relevant.
+The issue with this is that it caused the world to disolve into an extinction event very rapidly, before the agents had time to stabalize it through self-governance.
+Perhaps this is a haunting prediction of what's in store for us in the real world, but it would be interesting to expand this simulation to account for this discrepency.

 Because of the bounds of the screen often clumping of agents occur - whereby agents are unabled to escape from a mass of other agents and as a result of the massive number of collisions their altruism scores tend to skyrocket artificially.
 Fixing this would involve wrapping around the screen boundaries such that agents are able to freely move.